eltociear/website/src/lib/content/overview/en/index.md

 1. **The Hardware (The Treaty for Our Only Home):** The legal and institutional foundation that makes coordinated global action possible.
 The Treaty reforms core international bodies like the UN Security Council, strengthens international law to address modern challenges like ecocide, and establishes sustainable funding mechanisms for planetary public goods.

 2. **The Heart (Indigenous & Traditional Knowledge Governance):** The ethical and wisdom compass for the entire ecosystem.
+The GGF is founded on the core principle that for any global system to be truly regenerative, it must be guided by the wisdom of **“Right Relationship”** and centered on **Indigenous sovereignty**.

-This framework centers the wisdom of "Right Relationship" and Indigenous sovereignty, ensuring that solutions are not just technically effective but also just, wise, and truly regenerative for all beings.
-It recognizes that sustainable systems can only be built on a foundation of collective healing—addressing the root traumas of disconnection, scarcity, and powerlessness that fuel the polycrisis.
+Therefore, this pillar is not presented as a finished product, but as a foundational commitment and an open invitation.
+It is an architecture designed to support, learn from, and be guided by Indigenous-led governance, ensuring that solutions are **co-created** to be just, wise, and truly regenerative for all beings.
+It recognizes that sustainable systems can only be built on a foundation of collective healing—a process that must be led by the communities who have stewarded relational wisdom for millennia.

 3. **The Nervous System (The Integrated Meta-Governance Framework):** The operational coordination protocol that allows all parts of the system to work together.
 It provides the principles and structures for diverse frameworks and communities to interoperate and co-evolve, creating a flexible and adaptive global network.